Aliases for CLCA1 Gene

 GeneCards Summary for CLCA1 Gene

 CLCA1 (Chloride Channel Accessory 1) is a Protein Coding gene.
-Diseases associated with CLCA1 include Cystic Fibrosis and Meconium Ileus.
-Among its related pathways are Ion channel transport and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
-GO annotations related to this gene include metallopeptidase activity and intracellular calcium activated chloride channel activity.
+Diseases associated with CLCA1 include Cystic Fibrosis and Pontocerebellar Hypoplasia, Type 9.
+Among its related pathways are Salivary secretion and Ion channel transport.
+Gene Ontology (GO) annotations related to this gene include metallopeptidase activity and intracellular calcium activated chloride channel activity.
 An important paralog of this gene is CLCA4.

 UniProtKB/Swiss-Prot Summary for CLCA1 Gene